lozuponelab/q2-SCNIC/community_tutorial.md

   --input-format BIOMV210Format \
   --output-path fake_data.qza
 ```
-Now you have a qza file of your feature table to run q2-SCNIC.
+Now you have a filtered `.qza` file of your feature table to run q2-SCNIC.

 ## Running q2-SCNIC
 SCNIC can be broken up into three main steps: